 You may get some of the side effects we mention, but you are very unlikely to get all of them.
-If you are having other chemotherapy drugs as well, you may have some side effects that we don’t list here.
+If you are also having other chemotherapy drugs, you may have some side effects that we don’t list here.
 Always tell your doctor or nurse about the side effects you have.

 Your doctor can prescribe drugs to help control some side effects.
 It is very important to take them exactly as your nurse or pharmacist has explained.
 This means they will be more likely to work better for you.
 Your nurse will give you advice about managing your side effects.
 After your treatment is over, the side effects will start to improve.

 Sometimes cancer drugs can result in very severe allergic reactions, which rarely may be life-threatening.
 Your cancer doctor and nurse can explain the risk of these side effects to you.

 Your nurse will give you telephone numbers for the hospital.
 You can call them if you feel unwell or need advice any time of day or night.
 Save these numbers in your phone or keep them somewhere safe.

 We’re not able to list every side effect for this treatment here, particularly the rarer ones.
 For more detailed information you can visit the electronic Medicines Compendium (eMC).